ABM

 Treat each individual target company as a marketing campaign in its own right.
 Break down the target company into the target departments.
 Target each department selectively and identify the individuals within that department.

 Research the company across blogs, news and LinkedIn.
-Assess the key issues facing that company and look for content you own or you have found to open lines of communication.
+Assess the key issues facing that company and look for content you own or have found to open lines of communication.

 How to begin your ABM strategy

-To begin we suggest you practice this on your existing customer accounts by combining the efforts of your sales and marketing teams.
+To begin, we suggest you practice this on your existing customer accounts by combining the efforts of your sales and marketing teams.
 Identifying the messaging and content that enables you to upsell your current clients can form the basis of your go-to-market ABM campaign strategy.

 • Developing offers specifically designed for each individual target company